normousdb/normous/docs/building.md

 SCons
 ---------------

-For detail information about building, please see [the build manual](https://github.com/normousdb/normous/wiki/Build-normousdb-From-Source)
+For detail information about building, please see [the build manual](https://github.com/normousdb/normous/docs/) (Note: TODO)

 If you want to build everything (normousd, normous, tests, etc):